Tools and Methodologies for Designing Systems

 Topics Covered:Introduction to Systems Engineering; Overview of the Systems Engineering Design Process; Modeling and SysML Modeling; Discrete Mathematics: Sets, Relations, and Functions; Graphs and Directed Graphs (Digraphs); Requirements and Defining the Design Problem; Functional Architecture Development; Physical Architecture Development; Allocated Architecture Development; Decision Analysis for Design Trades; Interface Design; Graphical Modeling Techniques; Integration and Qualification.

-Prerequisites:Students are assumed to have completed some college-level mathematics.
-They will be asked to do elementary proofs and solve problems related to sets, graphs, and probability and decision trees.
+Prerequisites:Students are assumed to have completed some college-level mathematics, i.e., calculus and perhaps some probability.
 A Windows operating system is necessary to use the modeling tools.

 Applied / Theory:70 / 30